cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 it appears in Cytoscape.
 [CyNetShare](http://idekerlab.github.io/cy-net-share/)
-is similar to Google Maps in that once you have loaded your network and have tweaked its appearance to suit, you can have [CyNetShare](http://idekerlab.github.io/cy-net-share/) generate a new URL that you can e-mail or post as a link on your own web site.
+is similar to Google Maps in that once you have loaded your network and have tweaked its appearance to suit your needs, you can have [CyNetShare](http://idekerlab.github.io/cy-net-share/) generate a new URL that you can e-mail or post as a link on your own web site.
 That URL will bring up